|

 not upstaging them, but the minute you look better or have more lines

-or more camera time, they start looking for ways to cut your ankles
+or more time, they start looking for ways to cut your ankles

 out from under you.
 The booze was pretty much the only thing that